 That said, due to safety concerns, walking is not always the best way to get around in Ecuador.
 If expats must travel by foot, they should walk with caution and pay attention to their surroundings.
 Be extremely careful when walking alone at night, and always secure belongings – preferably put them somewhere they can’t be seen.
 Muggings and pickpocketing are common in large cities, especially if one stands out from the local population.

 There are also many opportunities for hiking and walking trails can be found all around Ecuador.
 That said, when exploring, always follow designated routes and take necessary precautions and enough water.

 Getting around by boat shouldn’t be dismissed given Ecuador’s coastal geography, islands and many rivers – though this may largely be for recreational purposes.
 Motorised canoes, sailboats, ferries and cruise ships are available and can make for some spectacular experiences.

 Make sure to go through a trusted service provider when travelling by boat and always check their safety features.

 Air travel in Ecuador

-Ecuador’s two main airports are Aeropuerto Internacional José Joaquín De Olmedo in Guayaquil and Mariscal Sucre International Airport in Quito, which is one of South America’s busiest airports.
-The main domestic airlines are Avianca Ecuador and LATAM Ecuador, and expats can fly from abroad, cross country and to the Galapagos Islands – Baltra Island and San Cristóbal Island.
+Ecuador’s two main airports are Aeropuerto Internacional José Joaquín De Olmedo in Guayaquil and Mariscal Sucre International Airport in Quito, the latter of which is one of South America’s busiest airports.
+The main domestic airlines are Avianca Ecuador and LATAM Ecuador, and expats will be able to fly from abroad, cross country and to the Galapagos Islands – Baltra Island and San Cristóbal Island.